InductiveComputerScience/i-slash-x86/language.md

 And tb12, tb10, tb11
 ```

 and bitwise formulas.
-This one has 32 bits, and is a part of base64 encoding.
+This one has 32 bits, and is a part of the base64 encoding algorithm.

 ```
 exp bw32: total = d2 | d1 << 8 | d0 << 16